ProGraphics/prostyle.io/pages/documentation/models.md

 {:class="font-size-h3"}
 The _Bar Chart_ is a premium extension that comes with [ProStyle Plus](/plus/).
 It translates data into vertical bars.
 For horizontal bars, rotate the chart with the [rotation](/properties/#rotation) property.

 The chart supports both single value data and two-value range data.
-See the data section below.
+See the Data section below.

 Multiple series may be added by using one chart per, all stacked directly on each other, using congruent range data.
-See the example below.
+See the example.

 ### Setup
 {:class="font-size-h4"}